 National and Regional Building Codes

-Outside of the United States, you can search your country’s government website, or rely on the same source you’ll use for city building codes.
+Furthermore, Outside of the United States, you can search your country’s government website, or rely on the same source you’ll use for city building codes.

 City/Municipality Building Codes

 Local codes are not always easy to find.
 Depending on how well-funded and tech-savvy your area is, they may or may not be online.
 They are, however, by their nature accessible to the public.
 After all, how else would people follow them?
-The trick is finding the right person to talk to.
+Also, the trick is finding the right person to talk to.

 Asking an expert is my preferred way of getting information about local building codes.
 You can refer to a home/building inspector, as they will surely have access to that information.